zhouhaohao-nju/SU-SEM/README.md

-# iSEM
+# SU-SEM

-Python code is used to calculate the transient width of the stimulated emission signal.
+Python code and image data are used to calculate the transient width of the stimulated emission signal.